 This epidemic of loneliness in modern society has become a focal point in conversation.
 Health practitioners warn about the range of negative effects of loneliness on our mental and physical health – effects such as depression and suicide, heart disease, cognitive decline, and anti-social behavior.

 Loneliness, however, doesn’t always mean that you’re physically alone.
 Feeling lonely is a state of mind in which we experience a lack of belonging.
 For example, you could be a student in a class full of people and live on a busy campus yet still feel alone and isolated.

 What’s lacking in people’s lives is not the presence of others, but a sense of depth in their connections.
 Depth is a rare commodity in both love and friendships.
 In a world of networking for personal gain, dating apps, and shallow social norms, most of us feel replaceable.
 We are rarely seen and heard for who we really.

 There’s an increased preference for impersonal forms of communication like texting, rather than calling or meeting in-person.
 It seems as if everyone is too busy climbing the corporate ladder, becoming YouTube stars, and paying their bills to put in the effort that’s necessary for a connection to blossom to its full potential.

 Yet no matter how preoccupied we become in chasing our pots of gold, we can’t neglect our fundamental need to give and receive.
 Human beings are social creatures, and it’s our connections with others that allow us to survive and thrive.
-It’s the way that we’re wired, and for this reason, we need to prioritize developing high-quality relationships.

 Author and researcher Brené Brown defines connection perfectly her book The Empathy Effect: